 About Our Director

 Perri Iger-Silversmith has worked in public school, private nursery school, and Judaic settings for over 30 years.
 She is a magna cum laude graduate of Boston College, where she received her BA in Special and Elementary Education, and she earned her Master’s Degree in Early Childhood Education and Human Development from The George Washington University.
 In addition, Perri has done post-graduate work at the Bank Street College of Education and participated in numerous Reggio Emilio symposiums as well as a Study Tour in Reggio Emilia, Italy.
 Perri has served on the board of the National Child Research Center and is currently one of the co-chairs of the DC Directors’ Exchange.
 Her professional memberships include the Early Childhood Educators of Reform Judaism (ECERJ), National Association for the Education of Young Children (NAEYC), the Council for Exceptional Children (CEC), the DC and PJLL Directors’ Exchanges and the North American Reggio Emilia Alliance (NAREA).
 She is the founding Director of Temple Sinai Nursery School, and since establishing the program in 1992 Perri has surrounded the school with teachers who are aligned with the belief in experiential relationship-based learning and the importance of social-emotional development in early years.
 TSNS is anchored in the belief that strong social-emotional foundations best prepare children for life and future educational experiences.
-Under Perri’s leadership, TSNS has achieved accreditation by the National Association for the Education of Young Children (NAEYC) four times, most recently in July 2012 – a rigorous, voluntary process by which early childhood programs demonstrate that they meet national standards of excellence.
+Under Perri’s leadership, TSNS has achieved accreditation by the National Association for the Education of Young Children (NAEYC) five times, most recently in July 2017 – a rigorous, voluntary process by which early childhood programs demonstrate that they meet national standards of excellence.
 TSNS has gone through a similar accreditation process through the Partnership for Jewish Life & Learning called the “Community Program in Jewish Education for Early Childhood Centers.”
 Since its founding, TSNS has garnered an unparalleled reputation for excellence in early childhood education.